OGGM/oggm/docs/add-module.rst

 There are two ways to add a functionality to OGGM:

-1. The easiest (and recommended) way for small bugfixes or simple functionalities is to add it directly to the main OGGM codebase.
+1. The easiest (and recommended) way for small bug fixes or simple functionalities is to add it directly to the main OGGM codebase.
 In this case, refer to the :ref:`contributing` page for how to do that.
 2. If your endeavor is a larger project (i.e. a fundamental change in the model